 Our Experience So Far with our New Family Christmas Tradition

 Reindeer in Here creator Adam Reed was kind enough to send us our own Reindeer to check out early in 2017.
 When we received ours, my husband not knowing what was in the package opened it with the kids.

 Well, needless to say, our Reindeer, now names Cocoa, was unable to go back into the box to await the normal arrival time of December 1st.
-Cocoa went everywhere with us those days.
+Cocoa went everywhere with us for those days.
 Which was pretty funny watching my daughter carry this Christmas Reindeer around a pumpkin patch.

 Cocoa waited in my daughter’s car seat while she was school each day and she greeted him excitedly when I picked her up.